Please be ready with your application reference number starting with 'P'. For example P1234567

 The Court will issue a Section (10) (1) (c) dismissal program only when it is convinced the offender;

-If the Court grants you such dismissal under section 10 (1) (c), it will not appear in your police check.
+If the Court grants you such dismissal under section 10 (1) (c), it will not appear in your Nationally Coordinated Criminal History Check.

 However, all offenders must complete the programs (an intervention program) the Court stipulates for the dismissal.
 The Court can summon an offender who disobeys or faults the conditions of this section dismissal.